unrealwork/atsd-use-cases/ChartLabIntro/README.md

 ## Widget

-ChartLab contains each of the following **Widgets**, shown in the image below.
+ChartLab contains each of these **Widgets**, shown in this image.

 ![Figure 3](Images/Figure3.png)

-These visualizations can be found at the following link:
+These visualizations can be found at here:

 [https://axibase.com/products/axibase-time-series-database/visualization/widgets/](https://axibase.com/products/axibase-time-series-database/visualization/widgets/)